Ignacio Caroca

-Ignacio Andrés Caroca Cordero (born November 2, 1993) is a Chilean footballer who currently plays for Deportes Santa Cruz of the Primera B de Chile.
+Ignacio Andrés Caroca Cordero (born November 2, 1993) is a Chilean footballer who plays as a midfielder for Colchagua.

 Career

 Caroca spent five seasons with Rangers de Talca from 2020 to 2024.
 In 2025, he switched to Deportes Santa Cruz.

+In March 2026, Caroca joined Rangers Corporación in the Villa Agustín Association from Talca.
+In July of the same year, he returned to professional football with Colchagua.

 Personal life

 He has two brothers who are professional footballers: his older brother Rafael – who has been international with Chile at senior level – and his younger brother Matías.